kunjetivenkatanandakumar/project/README.md

-# project : Future Ready Talent By Nanda Kumar
+# project : Future Ready Talent Project By Nanda Kumar

 Here i create a fashion store web apps named dress-up that helps the customer to find good products in cheap rates and genuine product.